Prague Main Train station – Practical guide, facilities & local tips (2026)

 The main train station facilities

 As you’d expect there is pretty much everything you’d expect at the train train station.
-There are a couple of restaurants, plenty of coffee places, fast food chains, but also a small (but not overpriced) supermarket, which is open until late.
+There are a couple of restaurants, plenty of coffee places, fast food chains, but also a couple of small (but not overpriced) supermarkets – Billa and Albert, which are open until late.

 There is also a large bookstore, which has travel books, maps and a section of English books too.